Cherprang Areekul: Acting

 She was given a lead role in a thriller film, Homestay, produced by GDH 559, released on 25 October 2018.
 The film was directed by Parkpoom Wongpoom and the filming was completed in May 2018.

-One Year: The Series, also produced by GDH 559 and aired in late 2019, marks her first time performing in a series.
+One Year 365, also produced by GDH 559 and aired in late 2019, marks her first time performing in a series.
 She co-starred in the series with some of her fellow members of BNK48.